Lower Bounds on Learning Pauli Channels with Individual Measurements: A general lower bound on the number of steps required for Pauli channel tomography

-Note that unital operations cannot be used to prepare a new state and thus have a free step.
+\end{definition} Note that unital operations cannot be used to prepare a new state and thus have a free step.
 In fact, applying a unital operation after a noisy Pauli channel cannot prepare a rank-$1$ state for example.
-We propose the following lower bound on the number of steps $N$. \begin{theorem} The problem of Pauli channel tomography using incoherent measurements requires a number of steps satisfying:
+We propose the following lower bound on the number of steps $N$. \begin{theorem} The problem of Pauli channel tomography using ancilla-free {individual} measurements requires a number of steps satisfying:

 \end{theorem}